 Lifeco has a stock option plan that provides for the granting of options on common shares of Lifeco to certain officers and employees of Lifeco and its affiliates.

-The Company follows the fair value based method of accounting for the valuation of compensation expense for shares and share options granted to employees under its stock option plans (note 23).
-This share-based payments expense is recognized in operating and administrative expenses in the Consolidated Statements of Earnings and as an increase to contributed surplus over the vesting period of the granted options.
+The Company follows the fair value based method of accounting for the valuation of compensation expense for shares and share options granted to employees under its stock option plans (note 22).
+This share-based payment expense is recognized in operating and administrative expenses in the Consolidated Statements of Earnings and as an increase to contributed surplus over the vesting period of the granted options.

-The Company and certain of its affiliates have established Deferred Share Unit Plans (DSU Plans) in which the Directors of the Company participate.
-Units issued under the DSU Plans vest when granted.
+The Company and certain of its affiliates have Deferred Share Unit Plans (DSU Plans) in which the Directors and certain employees of the Company participate.
+Units issued to Directors under the DSU Plans vest when granted.
+Units issued to certain employees under the DSU Plans primarily vest over a three year period.
 The Company recognizes an increase in operating and administrative expenses for the units granted under the DSU Plans.
-The Company recognizes a liability for units granted under the DSU Plans which is re-measured at each reporting period based on the market value of Lifeco's common shares.
+The Company recognizes a liability for units granted under the DSU Plans which is remeasured at each reporting period based on the market value of Lifeco's common shares.

 Certain employees of the Company are entitled to participate in the Performance Share Unit Plan (PSU Plan).
-Units issued under the Performance Share Unit Plan vest over a three year period.
+Units issued under the PSU Plan vest over a three year period.
 The Company uses the fair value method to recognize compensation expense for the units granted under the plan over the vesting period with a corresponding increase in the liability based on the market value of Lifeco's common shares.